adamralph/xbehave.net/README.md

 ## How to build

-These instructions are *only* for building with Rake, which includes compilation, test execution and packaging.
+These instructions are *only* for building from the command line, which includes compilation, test execution and packaging.
 This is the simplest way to build.

 You can also build the solution using Visual Studio 2015 or later.

-*Don't be put off by the prerequisites!* It only takes a few minutes to set them up and only needs to be done once.
-If you haven't used [Rake](http://rake.rubyforge.org/ "RAKE -- Ruby Make") before then you're in for a real treat!

 At the time of writing the build is only confirmed to work on Windows using the Microsoft .NET framework.